notionparallax/blog/_diary-entries/2020-06-13-baseline-grid.md

 This is the same content rendered in 3 different browsers.
 From left to right:
 1. Firefox 76.0.1
 1. Chrome Canary 85.0.4170.0
-1. Chrome 83.0.4103.97 (in icognito so there's no extensions doing unexpected things)
+1. Chrome 83.0.4103.97 (in incognito so there's no extensions doing unexpected things)

 </figcaption>

 </figure>

-I thought it had something to do with the way the baseline was being drawn, so I tried 3 different ways of drawing a grid: a repeatng image, and 2 gradient bases ways.
+I thought it had something to do with the way the baseline was being drawn, so I tried 3 different ways of drawing a grid: a repeating image, and 2 gradient bases ways.
 Turns out they all work in almost exactly the same way.
-The drift is caused by something in the way that the curent production Chrome repeats backgrounds.
+The drift is caused by something in the way that the current production Chrome repeats backgrounds.

 It's working properly in canary, so fingers crossed, the problem will go away if I just wait.